Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Prevention N/A

-This is a condition that affects the cartilage in the joints.
-It can cause pain and lameness in affected dogs.
+Osteochondrosis Dissecans affects the cartilage in the joints, and it can cause pain and lameness in affected dogs.
 German Shorthaired Pointers are particularly susceptible to this condition.
 OCD typically develops in German Shorthaired Pointers when they are between 6 and 9 months old.
-The condition is thought to be caused by a combination of genetic and diet and hormonal factors.
+The condition is thought to be caused by a combination of genetic, dietary, and hormonal factors.

 Affected dogs can be treated with rest, medication, passive exercises, or surgery.
-If you notice your GSP chewing or licking at a joint, or if they seem to be in pain, contact your vet right away for diagnostics and a treatment plan.
+If you notice your GSP chewing or licking their joints, or if they seem to be in pain, contact your vet immediately for diagnostics and a treatment plan.

 Unfortunately, there isn’t much you can do to prevent OCD in German Shorthaired Pointers.
-The best thing you can do is to have your dog checked by a vet regularly and to make sure their diet does not have excessive calcium.
+The best thing you can do is to have your dog checked by a vet regularly and ensure their diet does not have excessive calcium.

 German shorthaired dog on the grass